15 Best Gutter Companies in

 Your choice of gutter materials will affect the amount you pay for them.
 Gutter materials vary not only in price but in weight, sustainability and durability.
 Some common gutter materials are:

 - Vinyl: Vinyl gutters are the least expensive, but can easily be damaged in very hot or cold climates.
-PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.
+PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.

-- Titanium Zinc: Titanium zinc gutters are expensive, but will last significantly longer than many options.
+- Titanium Zinc: Titanium zinc gutters are expensive, but this material will last quite a bit longer than many options.
 These gutters do not rust, and they don't normally show scratches.
 Titanium zinc gutters are not as eco-friendly as some other options, but their longevity helps to make up for it.

 - K-Style Vs. Half-Round Gutters: The most common gutter style is the K-style.
 They have more room to hold water than other styles, making them a good choice for rainy areas.
 Half-round gutters are open on top, which makes for easier cleaning, but also hastens debris buildup.